pallets-eco/wtforms/docs/fields.rst

         Note: Simply coercing the field to a string or unicode will render it as if it was called with no arguments.

-    .. attribute:: widget

-        The widget used to render the field.

     **Properties**

     .. attribute:: name